Code for Leasing Business Premises in England and Wales 2007

 The tenant should try to negotiate a provision whereby the landlord forfeits any interest on the back rent if the landlord does not initiate the rent review procedure before the review date.

-This suggestion appears to be at odds with the recommendation in the Lease Code 2007 that either party should be able to initiate the rent review.
+This suggestion appears to be at odds with the recommendation in the Landlord Code that either party should be able to initiate the rent review.
 If the tenant can instigate the rent review prior to the review date, the argument that the landlord should not receive interest on any back rent is weakened.

 Strict time limits should be avoided in the rent review clause (except in relation to the landlord forfeiting interest if it fails to instigate the review before the review date).